-9. The site must be marked by the provider responsible for the procedure, for example, surgeon or interventional radiologist, prior to the patient entering the procedure area.
-The mark must be confirmed by the attending nurse and an alert patient or patient representative.
+9. The site must be marked by the provider responsible for the procedure, for example, surgeon, proceduralist or interventional radiologist, prior to the patient entering the procedure area.
+The mark must be confirmed by the attending nurse/designee.
+The mark must also be confirmed by an alert patient or patient representative when possible.
 The mark must coincide with the schedule, history and physical, and consent.9—11, 14—18

 10. The site must be marked with the provider's initials with an indelible marker.9—11, 14—21